attribution-models-lodestar-marketing-group

 What Are Different Types of Attribution Models?

 What Are Different Types of Attribution Models?
-1024 536 lodestar marketing group
+1024 536 Lodestar Marketing Group

 In the land of marketing, not all data is equal.
 We want data that provides insights into what influences consumers, and how to optimize our ads to get the most bang for our buck.
 What ad campaigns are driving the most revenue?
 How do we get our potential customers to respond to our call-to-action?